Arpeggeo/julia-distributed-computing/README.md

 In this repository we collect relevant information for people interested in distributing simple function calls on multiple cluster nodes.
 Although the task is simple, there are some rough (undocumented) corners in the language that inhibit even experienced users from accomplishing it currently.

 We plan to update this document every now and then to reflect the latest (and cleanest) way of performing distributed computing with remote workers in Julia.
 If you read Julia forums, you will find many related threads where people shared solutions for specific problems, which are currently outdated.
-I think we need a central thread of discussion to solve most issues once and for all.
+This is a central thread of discussion to solve most issues once and for all.

 ## Sample script